bjuvensjo/scripts/README.md

                                 file (-c)
           -d DIR, --dir DIR     The directory to clone into

-5. For the use of non-python scripts, look at the documentation in the script
+7. For the use of non-python scripts, look at the documentation in the scripts

 ## Symbolic links example ##